stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 I_alert(m_F(k)) becomes large
 ```

-indicating that high severity harm modes can occur without triggering alarms in the oversight apparatus.
+indicates that high severity harm modes can occur without triggering alarms in the oversight apparatus.

 4. Oversight load saturates and then collapses